 - Try singing a lullaby to the baby.

 - If it all becomes overwhelming, take a break and leave the house.
 Let someone you can trust babysit for a few hours.
 If you're stressed or angry, the baby can sense it.

 - If you are breast-feeding, avoid stimulants such as caffeine and chocolate.
-You may also find that avoiding dairy products or nuts may help.

 - A pacifier may help, but make sure it's not held by a string around the neck.